 In July of 2018, the Humane Society of Greater Dayton received a startling anonymous tip.
 Some concerned citizens had discovered cats that were being kept in a local storage unit!

 They quickly sent one of their Humane Agents to investigate the claim.
 Upon arriving at Great Value Storage, the smell of urine was overpowering–even outside the unit.
 However, they couldn’t legally enter without a search warrant.

 Therefore, the dedicated agent hurried to the courthouse to obtain the necessary documentation.

 Not long after, they were able to rescue 7 cats and 2 kittens from the inhumane conditions.

 Thankfully all 9 felines were alive and removed safely from the storage unit.

-The case is also being sent to the prosecutors office for possible charges and jail time could be a consideration.
-Ideally there is video footage at the storage facility and the owner can be charged for this heinous act.
+The case was also sent to the prosecutors office for possible charges and jail time could be a consideration.
+Ideally there is video footage at the storage facility so the unit owner can be charged for this heinous act.